List of Home and Away characters introduced in 2009: May Stone

 May Stone, played by Alin Sumarwata, made her first screen appearance on 12 June 2009.
 May arrives as a new teacher at Summer Bay high, she soon starts dating Angelo Rosetta.
 He starts seeing Charlie Buckton behind her back.
 Esther Anderson who plays Charlie described their actions stating: "She admits part of her wanted to cause trouble, but Angelo is still attracted to Charlie and they sleep together."
 The actress also defends Charlie's actions claiming she did not intentionally set out to hurt May.
 The Daily Record said it was Angelo who could have been more sensitive towards May and said she seemed distraught over their break up.

 May begins her work at Summer Bay high.
 She immediately gets to know some of the locals and appears to settle into life quickly.
 She develops an instant attraction to Angelo, who is delighted at her interest.
-The two decide to start a relationship after a some successful dates.
+The two decide to start a relationship after some successful dates.
 Angelo's ex-girlfriend Charlie becomes jealous of May.
 Angelo reassures May he is over Charlie, however when he realises he still loves Charlie, the pair sleep together.
 He decides to try to keep it a secret.
 Later he and Charlie decide to May should know the truth after she starts becoming more serious with Angelo.
 He breaks up with May, but she demands to know if he was sleeping with Charlie.
 Upon finding out the truth May decides it would be better if she left the area.
 May hands in her notice at the school, but leaves straight away.